Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Overview of

 \subsection{Attack-Specific Analysis}

+A central component of our attack-specific analysis is the \textbf{fund-flow reachability analysis}, which traces how attacker-controlled inputs propagate toward sensitive or high-risk operations.
+Given its importance, we provide a dedicated and detailed discussion in \S\ref{sec:fund_flow}.

-To enable fine-grained analysis of adversarial contracts, we adopt a function-level behavioral perspective that guides the LLM to examine each function's intended purpose, suspicious behaviors, and supporting evidence.
+Beyond fund-flow reasoning, we further adopt a fine-grained, function-level behavioral analysis that guides the LLM to examine each function's intended purpose, suspicious behaviors, and supporting evidence, as illustrated in \texttt{Task: function\_summary} in \figurename~\ref{fig:stage1_prompt}.
 This approach reveals subtle signs of malicious logic that may be overlooked in global-level summaries.
 While benign contracts typically consist of modular functions with well-defined objectives and appropriate access control, adversarial contracts often embed sensitive operations or privilege escalation within ostensibly benign functions.
 Accurately identifying each function's intent is thus essential for distinguishing malicious behavior from legitimate functionality.
 Moreover, detecting suspicious patterns, such as unsafe external calls or attacker-controlled inputs, and extracting concrete evidence helps preserve critical indicators.
 As shown in \figurename~\ref{fig:motivation_case_func}, this function-centric analysis is based on the contract presented in \figurename~\ref{fig:case_study_code} and guides the LLM to develop a detailed understanding of the contract's behavior.
-We also retain the natural language descriptions of functions without identified names, as these are more likely to contain malicious logic.
+We also retain the NL descriptions of functions without identified names, as these are more likely to contain malicious logic.